Rizama-Victor/Modelling-and-Simulation-of-Polar-Robot-RRP/README.md

 ### Modelling of the Spherical | Polar Robot

-The modelling of the spherical (RRP) robot was done using Autodesk Fusion 360 (Education License), a cloud-based CAD/CAM software.
+The modelling of the spherical (RRP) robot was done using Autodesk Fusion 360, a cloud-based CAD/CAM software.
 This tool was selected due to its 3D modeling capabilities, including parametric design, assembly management, and motion simulation, which was necessary for designing the spherical robot.

 ### Joint Configuration
 As established in earlier sections, the 3D-modeled robot’s structure is defined by three primary joints, often referred to as the RRP (Revolute-Revolute-Prismatic) configuration.